-Venetoclax is an anti-cancer drug that was developed based on a landmark discovery made in the 1980s by Walter and Eliza Hall Institute scientists, that a protein called BCL-2 promoted cancer cell survival.
+Venetoclax is an anti-cancer drug that was developed based on a landmark discovery made in the 1980s by WEHI scientists, that a protein called BCL-2 promoted cancer cell survival.

 When too much BCL-2 protein is produced, it can make cells resistant to the signals that would normally cause them to die – an important control that regulates cell numbers and removes damaged or unwanted cell.
 High levels of BCL-2 in cells can lead to certain types of cancer including some forms of leukaemia.

 The discovery that BCL-2 promoted cancer cell survival revealed the possibility that future medicines targeting this protein might provide a new approach to treating cancer, by forcing cells to die.

 It was recognised that if a new medicine could block the effects of excess BCL-2, this would help treat many leukaemia patients.
 However, there are other proteins in the BCL-2 family, such as BCL-XL and BCL-W, that also help regulate cell survival.
 It was important that any new medicine did not affect these related proteins that were functioning properly.

 The Institute’s high-throughput screening group developed an assay to screen a 100,000-strong compound library with BCL-W. This assay provided a way to test the interaction between BCL-W and one of its known binding partners, Bim.
 If a compound was found to prevent that interaction, it meant that the compound might interfere with the properly functioning protein.